ClickCease Tracking

 2. A React Native project set up and ready to go.

-4. An Social+ Portal account.
+4. An social.plus Portal account.

-5. An Social+ Console Account.
+5. An social.plus Console Account.

 Step 1: Understanding the Story Creation Process

-The Social+ provides developers with a suite of functions to create stories.
+The social.plus provides developers with a suite of functions to create stories.
 These stories can be of two types: Image and Video.
 An Image story allows the use of an image file of up to 1GB, while a Video story accommodates video files up to 2GB with a maximum duration of 90 seconds.

 Each story creation offers optional StoryItems.
 The first supported item type, HyperLink, enables the inclusion of a URL and an alias, augmenting the story with additional content for user interaction.